wavemaker/docs/website/blog/2024-12-16-expo-52-react-native-update.md

 - Push notifications (remote notifications) will no longer be supported in Expo Go in SDK 53.
 In SDK 52, you will be warned when using push notifications-related features from expo-notifications in Expo Go.
 - Google Maps will no longer be supported in Expo Go for Android in SDK 53.
 In SDK 52, you will be warned when using react-native-maps in Expo Go for Android.
 On iOS, Expo Go only supports Apple Maps.
 [You can use Google Maps in development builds](https://docs.expo.dev/versions/v52.0.0/sdk/map-view/#deploy-app-with-google-maps).
 - `expo-av` Video API is deprecated, use `expo-video` instead.
-- `expo-barcode-scanner` has been removed.

 ## Breaking Changes

 ### Correct Handling of Logical Edges in Row-reverse Containers

-- From Yoga 3.0 (react native 0.74+ / expo51+) layout changes with flex direction row reverse is aligned with web standards.
+From Yoga 3.0 (react native 0.74+ / expo51+) layout changes with flex direction row reverse is aligned with web standards.
 - Yoga would previously incorrectly reverse start and end edges, when operating on:
 - The padding, border, or margin of a row-reverse container
 - The position, of the child of a row-reverse container
-- These changes impacts on the RTL changes or in the flex layout where flex direction is handled with row reverese and nested childrens used margin, paddings, start or end properties.

 For more information, see [New Layout Behaviours](https://reactnative.dev/blog/2024/04/22/release-0.74#new-layout-behaviors).